christopheraue/m-ruby-concurrently/guides/Overview.md

 providing access to its future result or offering the ability to inject a result manually.
 Once the evaluation has a result it is *concluded*.

-Every ruby program already has an implicit [root evaluation][Concurrently::Evaluation] running.
+Every ruby program already has an implicit [main evaluation][Concurrently::Evaluation] running.
 Calling a concurrent proc creates a [proc evaluation][Concurrently::Proc::Evaluation].

 ## Concurrent Procs